archana127kumari/JquerForm/README.md

-This a reghistration Form made using html, Css and Jquery with form validation
+This a registration Form made using html, Css and Jquery with form validation